HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

 The last command takes your script `./model.py` and creates an `./my_backend` directory at the same level, copying the configs and scripts needed to launch the ML backend in either development or production modes.

+!!! note
-> Note: You can specify different location for your model script, for example: `label-studio-ml init my_backend --script /path/to/my/script.py`
+    You can specify different location for your model script, for example: `label-studio-ml init my_backend --script /path/to/my/script.py`.

 ### Launch ML backend server